Reassessing the gallium anomaly using self-consistent electron wave functions: Determination of the neutrino capture cross section

 in units of $(\hbar/m_e c)^3$.
 The latter $\overline{f}_\text{EC}$ is used to extract the nuclear matrix element from the experimental measurement of $t_{1/2}$, as in Eq.~(\ref{eq:matrice EC}).
 Usually, the numerical value is expressed in terms of the Gamow-Teller transition strength for the IBD process, which results in

 when the detailed balance is applied.

 In Table~\ref{tab:cross_section_mean}, we report the ground-state cross section for the IBD process for $^{51}$Cr and $^{37}$Ar neutrino sources.
-The average procedure reduces the ground state cross section by 3.3\%, indicating a non-negligible correction that should be taken into account.
+The average procedure reduces the ground-state cross section by 2.8\%, indicating a non-negligible correction that should be taken into account.
+Moreover, the reported uncertainty on the cross section includes also a systematic uncertainty due to the choice of the exchange potential parameter, estimated as the maximum difference between the cross section calculated for $C_{\rm ex}=1$ and $C_{\rm ex}=3/2$ with respect to that obtained for our benchmark value of $C_{\rm ex}=1.25$.
+This contribution corresponds to about 0.4\%.

-To obtain the total cross section, it is necessary to account for the contribution of the excited states corresponding to the transitions $3/2^-\rightarrow5/2^-$ at 175 keV and $3/2^-\rightarrow3/2^-$ at 500 keV~\cite{Elliott:2023xkb}
+To obtain the total cross section, it is necessary to account for the contribution of the excited states corresponding to the transitions $3/2^-\rightarrow5/2^-$ at 175 keV and $3/2^-\rightarrow3/2^-$ at 500 keV~\cite{Elliott:2023xkb},